 And therein lies the problem.

 These days, critical thinking has diminished in favor of emotional resonance.
 People are finding vile ideas that are well-presented and assimilate them as objective truths.
-With a simple web search, I can find numerous pieces of carefully constructed prose that argue in favor of white nationalism.
+With a simple web search, I can find numerous pieces of carefully constructed prose that argue in favor of ethnic nationalism.
 But, no amount of slick writing is going to convince me that the idea has merit.
-It would be like presenting a thesis on how smoking is healthy.
+It would be like crafting a thesis on how smoking is healthy.
 The composition does not matter because the conclusion is objectively false.

 And so, kind reader, I implore you to polish your critical thinking skills.
 Recognize bad ideas for what they are: bad.
 If a talking head in a snazzy suit tells you something is true, it doesn’t make it so.
 Unfortunately, we live in strange times where truth is wielded by the loudest person.
 But, all is not lost.
 You can fight back with critical thought.
 Always remember that people are entitled to their own opinions, but not their own facts.
 Do your research, seek evidence, and form reasonable conclusions.
 Leave the realms of truth to the deniers of reality.